You are here

 Locations: Southern, London, Midlands, Eastern and Northern regions

-The JAC has been asked to identity 19 Fee-paid Valuer Chairmen and Fee-paid Valuer Members of the First-tier Tribunal (Property Chamber) Residential Property.
+The JAC has been asked to identity 19 Fee-paid Valuer Chairs and Fee-paid Valuer Members of the First-tier Tribunal (Property Chamber) Residential Property.

 Residential Property Tribunal

 The First-tier Tribunal, Residential Property Tribunal handles applications, appeals and references about disputes over property and land.
-The Valuer Members and Chairmen sit in the residential division of the Property Chamber of the First-tier Tribunal.
+The Valuer Members and Chairs sit in the residential division of the Property Chamber of the First-tier Tribunal.
 The types of cases dealt with include:

 - disputes about private sector rents